CyresCooper/readME-generator/ReadMe.md

 Using the given code you can quickly and easily generate a professinal ReadMe

 # Usage
-You use the giving question to the user to fill out and create a Readme
+You use the given questions to the user so they can  fill out and create a Readme from the terminal and it comes out auto formated

 # Contributing
 Myself